Course Offerings

 Certification Learning Outcomes/Requirements

-Learning outcomes are unique to each individual student based on their previous experience and status in the beer brewing industry.
+Learning outcomes are unique to each student based on previous experience and status in the beer-brewing industry.
 Students are required to complete 140 hours of training and experience in a professional setting as part of WBL-3100G3.
-Common learning outcomes include developing skills for entry level and mid level positions in craft breweries.
-Skills include producing wort on a commercial brewhouse, tracking and maintaining fermentation, cleaning and sanitizing brewing equipment, and packaging beer in various containers.
+Common learning outcomes include developing skills for entry-level and mid-level positions in craft breweries.
+Skills include producing wort in a commercial brewhouse, tracking and maintaining fermentation, cleaning and sanitizing brewing equipment and packaging beer in various containers.
 Learning outcomes and training exercises are based on the workforce industry committee's input.

 CE or CU Articulation